 Committee Amendment EE adopted Mixed-use Form-based (MX-FB) subzone into the IDO and mapped all of the Downtown Center that had formerly been an SU-3 zone in the Downtown 2025 SDP as one of the sub-zones.
 See the map and table below.

-The areas outside the Downtown Center that had been part of the Downtown 2025 SDP were converted to a straight zone out of the IDO that most closely matched the permissive uses of the SU-3 zone.
+The areas outside the Downtown Center that had been part of the Downtown 2025 SDP were converted to a straight zone out of the IDO that most closely matched the

 Here's an illustration of the different MX-FB sub-zones.

-Dowtown Center vs. Metropolitan Redevelopment Area
+Downtown Center vs. Metropolitan Redevelopment Area

 - All included in Areas of Change with the exception of the two park areas noted as Areas of Consistency for Robinson Park and Civic Plaza.